|

 wish for equality, this law results in inequality.
 This is re-inforced

-by the "carte scolaire" : until an attenuation to the rule by N.Sarkozy, you must send your children
+by the "carte scolaire" : until an minor attenuation to the rule by N.Sarkozy, you must send your children

 to a school in the zone where you live.
 Thousands of parents